IntelSoftware/SYCL_101/04_SYCL_Conv_USM/04_matrix_multiplication_USM.rst

 maintaining a unified codebase.
 By expressing parallelism through SYCL's constructs, developers can achieve optimized matrix multiplication routines that efficiently distribute computation across available resources.
-In the following sections, we will delve into the principles of using SYCL for matrix multiplication, exploring how the SYCL programming model can be utilized to implement and optimize matmul algorithms for diverse hardware architectures.
-We will discuss key SYCL concepts, such as buffers, accessors, kernels, and queues, that are essential for constructing high-performance and portable matrix multiplication solutions.
+In the following sections[[[Which sections does this refer to? the next section is the Conclusion.
+Actually, much of this sounds like it belongs in the Introduction.]]], we will delve into the principles of using SYCL for matrix multiplication and explore how the SYCL programming model can be utilized to implement and optimize matmul algorithms for diverse hardware architectures.
+We will discuss key SYCL concepts, such as buffers, accessors, kernels, and queues that are essential for constructing high-performance and portable matrix multiplication solutions.
-Through this exploration, we aim to showcase the advantages of utilizing SYCL in tackling the computational challenges posed by matrix multiplication on modern heterogeneous systems.
+Through this exploration, we aim to showcase the advantages of utilizing SYCL to tackle the computational challenges posed by matrix multiplication on modern heterogeneous systems.